 And this is the point.

-The point is not that Reed had the ability to make really great solo records (Transformer, The Blue Mask) interchangeably with really bad ones, or that he had the leverage to alienate the very people who liked him the most, or that he will always be the model for a certain kind of East Coast gutter-punk elitist.
-The point is that he was exactly what he claimed to be: an actual artist who made actual art.
-He was aware of what he was doing and he did it anyway.
-He followed no one and left us with a shitload of sublime artifacts that only he could have jammed into reality.
-He walked on water.
-And everything else about him?
+The point is not that Reed had the ability to make really great solo records interchangeably with really bad ones, or that he had the leverage to alienate the very people who liked him the most, or that he will always be the model for a certain kind of East Coast gutter-punk elitist.
+The point is that he was exactly what he claimed: an actual artist who made actual art.
+He was aware of what he was doing and did it anyway.
+He followed no one and left us with a treasure-trove of sublime artifacts that only he could have jammed into reality.
+And everything else?
 Every journalist he insulted?
 Every audience member he ridiculed?
 The Warholian celebrity he amplified and perverted?
 It changes nothing and signifies even less.
-It would not matter if he had murdered 100 innocent people — the guitar riff on “Sweet Jane” would be no less unassailable (even if we all had to pretend otherwise).
+Whatever his sins — the guitar riff on “Sweet Jane” is no less unassailable (even if we pretend otherwise).
 The work is what matters, and he is the person who did the work.